julian-rose/Agon-CPM2.2/README.md

 Editors:
 <ul>
-  <li>bdsc-red-i:    RED editor bundled with BDS C 1.6, configured for Agon.<br>
+  <li>bdsc-red-e:    RED editor bundled with BDS C 1.6, configured for Agon.<br>
                      Interesting because, suitably configured and linked, this may interwork with BDSC compilation error reporting.</li>
   <li>emacs-e:       Micro Emacs 3.6 for CP/M-80.
 Patched for Agon.</li>
-  <li>nevadit-n:     Nevada Edit 3.0, a programmer's editor.
+  <li>nevadit-e:     Nevada Edit 3.0, a programmer's editor.
 Patched for Agon.</li>
-  <li>vedit-m:       V-Edit Plus 2.33, a programmer's editor with a simple visual editing mode, and a
+  <li>vedit-e:       V-Edit Plus 2.33, a programmer's editor with a simple visual editing mode, and a
                      rich command mode.
 Patched for Agon.</li>
   <li>vi-j:          VE (Vi-like Editor) version 14; a minimal version of VI, patched for Agon.
                      Written using the T3X progamming language.
 See the readme for more.</li>